ShivangSharma3/Library_ChatBot/README.md

 4. **Query Not Understood**: Try rephrasing with more specific terms

 ### Debug Mode:
-The chatbot shows processing steps including query classification and SQL generation for debugging.
+The chatbot shows processing steps including query classification and SQL generation for debugging

 ## 🎯 Roadmap